Asaba: Wind

 The average hourly wind speed in Asaba experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 3.9 months, from May 31 to September 27, with average wind speeds of more than 5.8 miles per hour.
-The windiest month of the year in Asaba is August, with an average hourly wind speed of 7.3 miles per hour.
+The windier part of the year lasts for 3.9 months, from May 31 to September 27, with average wind speeds of more than 9.3 kilometres per hour or 5.8 miles per hour.
+The windiest month of the year in Asaba is August, with an average hourly wind speed of 11.74 kilometres per hour or 7.3 miles per hour.
 The calmer time of year lasts for 8.1 months, from September 27 to May 31.
-The calmest month of the year in Asaba is November, with an average hourly wind speed of 4.2 miles per hour.
+The calmest month of the year in Asaba is November, with an average hourly wind speed of 6.9 kilometres per hour or 4.2 miles per hour.

 Clouds

 In Asaba, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.
 The clearer part of the year in Asaba begins around mid November and lasts for 3 months on average, ending around mid February.
 The clearest month of the year in Asaba is December, during which on average the sky is clear, mostly clear, or partly cloudy 46% of the time.
 The cloudier part of the year begins around mid February as a result of the ITCZ system. and lasts for an average of 9 months, ending around mid November.
 The cloudiest month of the year in Asaba is May, during which on average the sky is overcast or mostly cloudy 85% of the time.
 Due to the Harmattan, the dry season is accompanied with a lot of dust which impedes visibility mid December–February.